-Kelly M. Cleary
+Kelly M. Cleary Partner kcleary@akingump.com Washington, D.C.

-Partner

-kcleary@akingump.com

-Washington, D.C.

-+1 202.887.4020

-Jo-Ellyn Sakowitz Klein Senior Counsel jslkein@akingump.com Washington, D.C. +1 202.887.4220
++1 202.887.4020 Jo-Ellyn Sakowitz Klein

+Senior Counsel jsklein@akingump.com Washington, D.C. +1 202.887.4220 jonesm@akingump.com Washington, D.C. +1 202.887.4259 For the new information blocking penalties, the enforcement timetable will depend on when HHS finalizes regulations implementing its new enforcement authorities.
+On April 21, HHS took an important step toward implementing its new civil monetary penalty (CMP) authority.
+The HHS Office of Inspector General (OIG), charged by Congress with investigating the information blocking practices of providers, IT developers, health information exchanges (HIEs) and health information networks (HINs), issued a proposed rule that would, among other things, allow the OIG to impose CMPs-up to \$1 million per violation-on those actors found to have knowingly interfered with the access, use or exchange of EHI.

-Mallory A. Jones
+Mallory A. Jones Associate

-Associate

-jonesm@akingump.com

-Washington, D.C.

-+1 202.887.4259

-\$1 million per violation-on those actors found to have knowingly interfered with the access, use or exchange of EHI.